Unlock the Best Things to Do in Sedona: Top Hiking, Camping, and Hidden Gems

 Winter (December–February)

 Winter brings cooler temperatures that range from 30°F – 60°F (-1°C – 15°C).
 It rarely snows, but when it does, the red rocks look magical under a dusting of white.
 This is the best season for peaceful hikes, scenic drives, and stargazing, as Sedona’s dark skies shine even brighter in winter.
 Hotel rates are lower, and crowds are much smaller.
 Some great winter spots include Airport Mesa for sunset views and the Amitabha Stupa for a quiet retreat.
-You can also visit other USA places with red rocks, such as Santa Fe.
+You can also visit other places in the USA with red rocks, such as Santa Fe.
 You must check the best time to visit Santa Fe if you plan to do so.

 Frequently Asked Questions